dashtopaneldev/dashtopaneldev.github.io/docs/README.md

 # dashtopaneldev.github.io

+Tested and made for Ubuntu 19.10 Ubuntu 20.04

 This project is created with the intention to be useful.
+This project is created to ease installation of [Dash to Panel Extension](https://github.com/home-sweet-gnome/dash-to-panel) from the master branch.

 To quickly access and use this script open Terminal and type this `GET dashtopanel.dev | bash`